 • WATER BOTTLE: One Nalgene water bottle.
 A Gatorade bottle would work just fine too.

 • WATER PURIFIER: Some of my friends never filter water around here at all, but I’d rather be safe than sorry.
 There are a lot of options and different techniques for purifying water, and I’ve used just about all of them, but my absolute favorite is the Platypus GravityWorks 4.0L Filter System.
 Gone are the days of tedious pumping or squeezing; with the GravityWorks you just fill up a 4-liter “dirty” bag, hang it in a tree, and wait 10-20 minutes for the water to flow through the filter into another 4-liter “clean” bag.
 It really works well, and if/when it does start to slow down after numerous uses, you can just reverse the process to back-flow and clean the filter out.
 Plus, you have a 4-liter dromedary bag which is super handy for camping in awesome spots away from water sources.
 This system is a little bit bulkier and heavier than other purification methods but in my opinion it’s totally worth it.
 The only drawback of the GravityWorks system is that it does take a while to filter the water, so it’s not practical for quick filtering while hiking.
-Also, the filter can be destroyed if it freezes, so you have to careful about that.
+Also, the filter can be destroyed if it freezes, so you have to be careful about that.
 My second purification choice for times when I know I’ll need to purify during hiking, or when I want to travel really light, is the SteriPEN Adventurer Opti.
 This is a very light, compact, and quick UV purifier.
 Just make sure to carry extra CR123 lithium batteries.

 • STOVE: My backpacking stove of choice is the Soto MicroRegulator Stove, which runs on standard propane/butane fuel canisters.
 This tiny thing is super lightweight and compact, has very nice flame adjustment for simmering, and reliable auto-ignitor.
 I’ve been using this same reliable stove for years with no issues.

 • COOKWARE: I would recommend titanium cookware, even though it’s quite a bit more expensive.
 It will lighten your load and last forever.
 For the pot, cooking for couples or groups, I’d recommend something in the 1.5 to 2-liter volume range, such as the Snow Peak Titanium Pot.
 Perhaps solo hikers could use a smaller pot.
 I also like the Snow Peak Titanium Fork and Spoons, and their Titanium mug for coffee.
-Plastic background spoons/forks work fine too.
+The plastic style backcountry spoons/forks work fine too.
 Don’t forget to bring a couple BIC lighters in case you want (or need) to start a fire; and store them someplace where there’s no chance of getting wet.

 • KNIFE: If you wanna feel like Rambo you’ve gotta have a knife out there!
 But let’s be honest, its main job description is slicing salami.
 I’ll admit, I once spent a good chunk of a day geeking out on the internet researching knives… and the winner was the Kershaw Skyline knife.
 It works as described.
 I also carry a tiny multi-tool like the Leatherman Squirt in case I need to fix something with pliers.